Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 /**
  * @notice verifies a certificate
+ * @param operatorSet the operatorSet that the certificate is for
  * @param cert a certificate
- * @return signedStakes amount of stake that signed the certificate for each stake
+ * @return totalSignedStakeWeights total stake weight that signed the certificate for each stake type.
+Each
- * type.
-Each index corresponds to a stake type in the `weights` array in the `ECDSAOperatorInfo`
+ * index corresponds to a stake type in the `weights` array in the `ECDSAOperatorInfo`
- * @return signers array of addresses that signed the certificate */ function verifyCertificate(
+ * @return signers array of addresses that signed the certificate
+ * @dev This function DOES NOT support smart contact signatures */ function verifyCertificate(
     OperatorSet calldata operatorSet,